If you’re lost you can look and you will find me, time after time.

 This is my first Crissy Doll.
 It’s only been about 40 years since I first asked Santa to bring me one.

-So, I found Crissy, a Gen-Xer first-born in 1969 (ha!) at Mary’s Flea Market.
-Although, come to think of it, Crissy was born a tweenager, so this is a problem.
+I found her, a Gen-Xer first-born in 1969, (haha!) at Mary’s Flea Market.
+Although come to think of it, Crissy was born a tweenager, so this is a problem.
 She’s actually Generation Jones, a sliver of a subset culture between Boomers and Xers.

 Crissy cost me a whole dollar.
 I’m sorry she’s naked, friends — colleagues — anonymous passersby.
 None of my daughter’s American Girl or Lalaloopsy clothes fit her.
 Barbie’s clothes either.
 Way too small.
 Crissy’s like an Amazon compared to Barbie.